atomisthq/docs/docs/reference/rug/dsl/index.md

 ### Rug can be Extended with Rug Language Extensions

-There is already a *lot* of power in the [Core Rug Language Extensions](../extensions/index.md) that are built into the Rug language but the intention is not for this to be the only, exhaustive set of types you can use.
+There is already a *lot* of power in the [extensions](../extensions.md) that ship with Rug but the intention is not for this to be the only, exhaustive set of types you can use.

-Rug itself can be extended with new language extensions for new languages, frameworks or even systems.
+Rug itself can be extended with new extensions for new languages, frameworks or even systems.

 If you want to see some Rugs, check out the rug projects in [atomist-rugs](https://github.com/atomist-rugs).